sathvikbhagavan/trendtrackers/_portfolio/index.md

 While ANOVA and t-tests are standard for similar analyses, their validity depends on certain assumptions, such as:

 The data must follow a normal distribution.
 The variances among groups must be equal.
 To verify these assumptions, we conducted a *Shapiro-Wilk* test to assess the normality of the data.
 The results showed that the distributions were not normal, invalidating the use of ANOVA and t-tests for our analysis.
 Instead, we opted for non-parametric tests like Kruskal-Wallis and Mann-Whitney U, which do not rely on these assumptions and are better suited for our data.

+# Authors

+We are the humble `TrendTrackers` who led you into this fascinating journey of drug discovery.
+Our real names are:

+- Antonin Hudry
+- Emma Forget
+- Leonardo Triedici
+- Nithujaa Thirunavukkarasu
+- Sathvik Bhagavan

+Thanks for reading our story!